lammps/lammps/doc/src/fix_ipi.rst

 define an external potential acting on the atoms that are moved by i-PI.

-This fix is part of the USER-MISC package.
+This fix is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.
 Because of the use of UNIX domain sockets, this fix will only work in a UNIX environment.

 Related commands
 """"""""""""""""